Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 		religions
 		religious
 		...just by flipping a single letter, you can manipulate the meaning of a word into some"-thing" with meaning; entropy...

+		back to "business processes"
+		tech giants are not where they are because of their "business processes" ex-employees who attempt to startup their own tech giant only prove my point
 	>8
 	8<
 		DSLs